Settle a rule — or start a sport.

 Same rule.
 Different sports.
 Different answers.

-All IBF championship bouts are scored using the 10-point must scoring system.
-Under this system, the winner of each round receives 10 points, and the loser receives 9 points or fewer.
+All WBC championship bouts are scored using the 10-point must system.
+The following principles apply: The winner of each round receives ten (10) points and the loser receives nine (9) points or less.; If the round is even, both contestants receive ten (10) points.; A round with a knockdown is sco...

 PowerSlap